Maths Year 8

 Topics covered include

 Students are carefully placed into ability groups according to teacher observations and assessments.
-Group sizes are no more than 30 students, and lower ability groups will usually have less than 15 students in one class.
+Students are taught in ability sets from the start, in varying class sizes and lower ability groups will usually have less than 15 students in one class.

 Students will be set homework from the Hegarty Maths website once a week.
 This will involve work based on their classwork, and they will be expected to complete an online ‘quiz’ based on their work.
 There is a video linked to this, so that all students have the opportunity to revise by watching it, and to ensure that they score at least 70% on the quiz.
 We encourage students to watch the video first, make notes in their books, and then try the quiz.
 Students can communicate with their teacher after each question they do, and their teacher will see every response to each question, and will know how long they have spent on their work.
 Students will be also expected to use this resource to revise, which will involve them searching for the correct skills, and then practicing them in the same way as they do with homework.
 If they want to, they can request additional work, and also study ahead if they want to push themselves further.